Recording of working hours becomes mandatory

 What does time recording compatible with DATEV software mean?

 When using digital time recording with DATEV integration, your clients transfer wage and salary-relevant data from time management directly to the DATEV LODAS or DATEV Lohn- und Gehalt software you use.
 In addition to working hours, this also includes overtime and bonuses as well as absences such as vacation and illness.
 ZMI’s time recording solution has a tested DATEV interface with which the transaction data of all your clients’ employees can be transferred to payroll accounting.
-As a DATEV partner, our solutions are also listed on the DATEV marketplace.
+As a DATEV Marketplace Premium Partner, our solutions are also listed on the DATEV Marketplace.
 This ensures that they fit perfectly with your firm’s accounting software.

 How does your tax firm benefit from DATEV time recording systems?